spacebarchat/server/README.md

-# discord-voice
+# Fosscord-voice
-A discord voice and video server
+A Fosscord voice and video server